Geometry of Rational Curves on Low degree Complete Intersections: Preliminary

-\begin{proof} Due to Lemma \ref{lemcha3}, we have that where $I_X$ is the ideal sheaf of X. It means that no linear form is vanishing on $X$, i.e, the variety $X$ is not in any hyperplane. \end{proof}
+\begin{proof} It follows from Lemma \ref{lemcha3} that $H^0(X,I_X(1))=0$ where $I_X$ is the ideal sheaf of $X$.
+It means that no linear form is vanishing on $X$, i.e., the variety $X$ is not in any hyperplane. \end{proof}